mike-weiner/kenyonwx/README.md

 You will then also need to update the `/src/pages/index.js` view with the updated data that you are pulling from the WeatherLink API response.

 Information about what type of weather data is available within the WeatherLink API from different weather stations and sensors can be found here: [https://weatherlink.github.io/v2-api/interactive-sensor-catalog](https://weatherlink.github.io/v2-api/interactive-sensor-catalog).

+Don't forget to re-build your container (`make rebuild`) for your changes to take effect on your local environment.

 ## Contributing
 All contributions are welcome!
 First, open an issue to discuss what contributions you would like to make.
 All contributions should be conducted in a `feature/` branch as a PR will be required before any changes are merged into the `main` branch.